kadie16/kadie16.github.io/_posts/2015-06-07-koh-phi-phi.md

 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/thaiPancake.JPG">_<center> Nom Nom Thai Pancake </center>_ <br>

 After breakfast we went to get massages.
 Sarah and I got one hour Thai massages with oil for 300 baht (a little under $9) and Ryan got a regular Thai massage.
 I really liked the oil.
 The thai massage was sometimes like a regular massage, and sometimes felt like the ladies were helping us stretch.
 I thought our massuses were really funny.
 They really liked Ryan.
 They kept saying "handsome boy, not handsome man" because he is 20.
-They were making some other lewd comments which I found hilarious but I think they started making Sarah and Ryan feel a little uncomfortable hahaha.
-At the end, I felt so good and so relaxed!
+They were making some other lewd comments which I found hilarious but I think they started making Sarah and Ryan feel a little uncomfortable :P. At the end, I felt so good and so relaxed!

 After some shopping, we went back to the room to get ready for our cliff jumping and snorkeling tour!
 We had booked it the previous day for 600 baht (~ $18).
 This was by far the highlight of phi phi.
 I can't think of any better way to spend $18.